carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ##### 3. **Coverage of one bin across samples**

+By comparing one bin across many samples, we can get a sense of where certain microbes grow the best.
+Again, we could then later take a look at what genes are in those microbes to give us a sense of why they're so abundant.

 Choose one bin that you're interested in.
 Use the file `SAMPLES-MERGED/SUMMARY_my_bins/bin_by_bin/Bin_X/Bin_X-mean_coverage.txt` to answer these questions.